-I’ve been teasing to my homemade face serum recipes for a while now, but I wanted to give it a good long test to make sure I liked the results before I shared with you guys.
 Good news, the results are pretty spectacular!
-My skin is the clearest it’s been in a long time, though, I’ve also made a few other lifestyle and skincare changes (hello, retinol!) that I know are also helping.
+My skin is the clearest it’s been in a long time, though, I’ve also made a few other lifestyle and skincare changes that I know are also helping.

-But, either way, my serum is left my skin looking calm, more even, and I’ve only had one breakout since I started using it!
+But, either way, my facial serum is left my skin looking calm, has a more even skin tone and has educed the appearance of wrinkles, and I’ve only had one breakout since I started using it!
 Now, let’s just talk about this serum!

 If you follow any essential oil Instagram accounts, you might be familiar with the Glow recipe.